George Simons | December 01, 2022

 If you choose to use the mail service, make sure you choose certified or express mail so that the recipient must sign for it and you will receive confirmation of delivery.
 This is important to ensure that you can prove you filed the Answer before the deadline.

 Like other states, Maine has laws that limit how long you can be sued for a debt.
 This restriction is called a statute of limitations.
-The statute of limitations for Maine debt is six years from the consumer's last action on the account.
+The statute of limitations on debt is six years in Maine, starting from the consumer's last action on the account.

 If a debt is older than six years, the debt collector cannot sue you or file a civil action against you.
 If you are certain that the debt is past the Maine statute of limitations, this is an excellent affirmative defense on your Answer document.

-However, if you are sued for a debt and lose, then the statute of limitations then becomes 20 years.
+However, the statute of limitations on a judgment is 20 years in Maine, meaning that if you are sued for a debt and lose, then the statute of limitations then becomes 20 years.
 That is a long time.

 Even if you think that you have everything under control, it is a good idea to get the advice of an attorney before proceeding.
 If you are not able to afford legal services, every state has at least one government-funded organization that provides free legal services to people just like you.
 Using a service like Solosuit to file your response documents will reduce the services you need going forward.
 There is one free legal service in the state of Maine.